memgraph/docs/mage/query-modules/cpp/meta.md

 ## stats

 The stats procedure returns the following metadata about the graph:
-- `labelCount` ➡ number of unique labels in nodes
+- `labelCount` ➡ number of unique labels in nodes.
-- `relationshipTypeCount` ➡ number of unique relationship types (labels)
+- `relationshipTypeCount` ➡ number of unique relationship types (labels).
-- `nodeCount` ➡ number of nodes in the graph
+- `nodeCount` ➡ number of nodes in the graph.
-- `relationshipCount` ➡ number of relationships in the graph
+- `relationshipCount` ➡ number of relationships in the graph.
 - `labels` ➡ map with the following (key, value) pairs:
   - `label` : number_of_occurrences
 - `relationshipTypes` ➡ map with the following (key, value) pairs: